Mo-Saad-TheAnalyst/MyStocks/README.md

 # Batch processing

- - A firehouse stream acts as a buffer for kinesis Datastream while dynamically partitioning the data by the date and the stock name.
+ - A firehose stream acts as a buffer for kinesis Datastream while dynamically partitioning the data by the date and the stock name.
  - A lambda is being triggered each time an object is put to the raw bucket which in return converts the file type from JSON to parquet